 Director of Professional Development and Community Engagement

-Ms. Javian joined the faculty of the Curtis Institute of Music in 2012 to lead the Community Artist Program and became the school’s director of professional development and community engagement in 2014.
+Ms. Javian is a 1999 graduate of the Curtis institute of Music, where she studied with Harold Robinson.
+She joined the Curtis faculty in 2011 to lead the Community Artist Program and became the school’s director of professional development and community engagement in 2014.